MarkNuar/Project_SE2/RASD/3Rasd.md

     * [D5] The internet connection works properly without failure
     * [D8] Every location has one and only one municipality
     * [D10] Each municipality has its own account, certified and authorized by a state authority
-    * [D11] Each municipal employee receives his official credentials from the municipality (different from those used for report violations)
+    * [D11] Each municipal employee receives his/her official credentials from the municipality (different from those used for report violations)
-    * [D12] Each local officer receives his official credentials from the municipality (different from those used for report violations)
+    * [D12] Each local officer receives his/her official credentials from the municipality (different from those used for report violations)
     * [D13] The municipality voids credentials of its employees or local officers at the end of their service
     * [D14] When using the S2B, the authority's device is always connected to internet
     * [R2] The system must allow a municipality to create account for its employees and local officers